social-media-ethics-automation/book-src-reddit/appendix/making_bot_account-discord.md

 Note: After adding app to server, there is a confirmation page about the permissions.
 "Authorize" your bot.

-## Get Channel Id Number
+## Get Channel Id and Server Id Numbers

-One additional piece of information you might need for your bot is the channel ID for a channel in a discord server.
-In order to get a channel ID, open your settings menu.
+Two additional pieces of information you might need for your bot ares the channel ID for a channel in a discord server, and the server ID (or "Guild Id") for the server itself.
+In order to get the channel IDs, and server IDs, open your settings menu.

 ```{figure} discord_enable_dev_mode_1.png
 ---